mainsail-crew/MainsailOS/site/docs/installation.md

 When the process is complete, find the `/boot` volume / folder on the sd card.
 If you're having trouble finding the boot volume, try reinserting the SD card into your PC.
 Edit the `ratos-wpa-supplicant.txt` file found on the boot volume in a text editor and fill out your wifi information. **Remember to change the country code at the bottom of the file.**

-When that is done insert the SD card into the Raspberry Pi, but don't turn on your printer / Raspberry Pi just yet.

 ## Preparing your control board

+When the RatOS image has been written to the SD card and you've configured your wifi settings, insert the SD card into the Raspberry Pi and turn on the Pi.
+Wait a couple of minutes, then open [http://RatOS.local/](http://ratos.local/) in your browser.
+This will present you with the mainsail interface.
+On the left there's a menu option named "Machine", click on that, and you'll see a list of files and folders.
+There's a folder here called "firmware_binaries", open that folder.
+You can download the firmware binary for your board from here.
+Let's move on to the preparation of the control board.

 See the documentation for your specific board.